What to buy a cyclist for Christmas…

 Yes, buying socks at Christmas is a bit of a cliché – but cycling socks?
 Well, that’s different.
 We reckon you’ve got a 99% chance of pleasing with these beauties from Stolen Goat.

 One tip with buying socks for road cyclists: the louder the better.
+Especially when you’re doing Secret Santa for a cyclist.
 And if you can add in stretchy coolmax material and a compressive fit, you’re on to a winner.